DilanCF/CMSC412_notes/lecture/Lecture09.md

 Why?:
 * Whenever we are talking about any of the modern computer systems, there are multiple concurrencies
-* When they are separate, esy to manage
+* When they are separate, easy to manage
 * But nowadays, almost all of them are sharing resources

-KEy Idea:
+Key Idea:
-* Permits us, when writing progs, to have certainty they ill behave
+* Permits us, when writing progs, to have certainty they will behave

 We want certain conditions to be followed